-In addition to his trial practice, David serves as regional and national counsel to a diverse set of companies with unique nationwide risks, relying on him to identify and manage local lawyers as an extension of the client’s team.
+In addition to his litigation practice, David serves as regional and national counsel to a diverse set of companies with unique nationwide risks, relying on him to identify and manage local lawyers as an extension of the client’s team.
 For example, several insurance companies rely upon David to coordinate and oversee all of their cases involving allegations that they engaged in bad faith handling of claims.
-Numerous railroads, trucking companies, Fortune 500 businesses and regional companies rely upon him to defend cases throughout the country and/or oversee defense counsel involved on the ground in far off locations.
-David is uniquely situated to act as regional and national counsel having appeared himself in courts in over 25 states and in several overseas arbitrations.
+Several railroads rely on him to be available 24/7 to help them navigate immediate risk management issues.

-David also serves as BatesCarey’s hiring partner and co-chair of the associate committee.
-In this capacity he oversees the hiring and development of the firm’s growing partner and associate ranks.
+David serves as BatesCarey’s hiring partner and co-chair of the associate committee.
+In this capacity, he oversees the hiring and development of the firm’s growing partner and associate ranks.

-He is a frequent speaker for the Claims Litigation Management Alliance (CLM), several railroad associations, and local and national bar associations.
+He is a frequent speaker for the Claims Litigation Management Alliance (CLM), several railroad associations and local and national bar associations.
 He also spends countless hours with community organizations, particularly coaching youth sports.
-In his free time, he enjoys training for and competing in Olympic distance triathlons.
+In his free time, he enjoys training for and competing in Olympic distance triathlons and working on his very average golf game.

 Representative Matters |